yienge/Scrapy_test_project/README.md

 Scrapy_test_project
 ===================

-A simple Scrapy practice which will get the torrent links and names, and then save results to files.
+A simple Scrapy practice which will get the torrent links and names, and then save result data to files and local elasticsearch.

 (still under development)